 DestinationIdentifier to make a Security TLV if necessary in the scheme described in 8.4.2.

-2) A signature TLV is generated as shown in 9.6.4 using the signing key of the MIHF
+2) A signature TLV may be generated as shown in 9.6.3.1 using the signing key of the MIHF.

 Line 34:

-c) The MIHF verifies the Signature TLV using the verification key corresponding with the preceding Source Identifier.
-If the verification fails, it cancels the following steps and abort.
+c) If the Signature TLV is attached, the MIHF verifies SIGNATURE_DATA in the Signature TLV using the verification key corresponding with the CERT_SERIAL_NUMBER in the Signature TLV as shown in 9.6.3.2.

 d) The service specific parameters are retrieved from the service specific TLVs.
-If the service specific TLVs are encrypted in a Security TLV, the MIHF decrypts the Security TLV with the MIGSK associated with the Destination Identifier that is available in the Group Information Base.
+If the service specific TLVs are encrypted in a Security TLV, the MIHF decrypts the Security TLV with the MIGSK associated with the preceding Destination Identifier and the SAID in the Security TLV that is available in the Group Information Base.
+If the decryption fails, it cancels the following steps and abort.

 New text for 9.6.3.1 and 9.6.3.2 addressing comments i-35 and i-37: